You just read about the groundlessness. This is what you do with it.

 Why I Made This

 What became C.A.L.M. started as notes to myself.
-Things that actually helped.
+Things that actually helped me, in the worst moments of my life.
 It's the framework behind my book From Reactive to Resilient, and this audio is the simplest way to experience it.

 — Mike